| I awoke to the rustling of my

 presence -- English teacher? home stay? -- the dancing was over and

+it was time for the fireworks.
 The crowd numbered probably no more than a hundred

 people, less than you'd find in front of Shibuya station on any given